spaceexpanse/metaverse/README.md

 those for generating the SpaceXpanse documentation) are not threadsafe, and the VS2019 generator doesn't understand the CMake JOB_POOL directive.

-SpaceXpanse is a 32-bit application and uses DirectX 7, for the moment, for visualizetion.
+SpaceXpanse is a 32-bit application and uses DirectX 7 for visualizetion.
 Be sure to configure vspkg and CMake accordingly.

 If you want to build the documentation, you need a few additional tools:
 - a filter to convert ODT and DOC sources to PDF, such as